lenymo/glennmccomb-com/content/articles/creating-smooth-sequential-animations-with-sass.md

 }
 {{< /highlight >}}

-This will cause our <code>.tile</code> element to animate in from the left with some subtle rotation.
+This will cause our <code>.tile</code> element to animate in from the right with some subtle rotation.

 Next we'll add a custom <code>animation-timing-function</code> using a cubic-bezier.
 This will cause our animation to move past its final 100% state and then "spring back" in to place.